 Dr. Genny Nesslage is an Assistant Research Professor at the University of Maryland Center for Environmental Science Chesapeake Biological Laboratory.
 Prior to her appointment at UMCES, she served as Senior Stock Assessment Scientist for the Atlantic States Marine Fisheries Commission in Arlington, Virginia, and as an Assistant Professor of Vertebrate Ecology at Clarion University in Clarion, Pennsylvania.
 Her research focuses on assessing fish and wildlife populations, modeling invasive species dynamics, and addressing resource management issues through the use of statistical modeling and estimation techniques.
 She received her B.S. in Biology from Cornell University; M.S. in Wildlife Biology and Management from the SUNY College of Environmental Science and Forestry; and dual Ph.D. degrees in Fisheries & Wildlife and Ecology, and Evolutionary Biology & Behavior from Michigan State University.

-Karen Reay is the CEO of Baywater Communications and received a B.S. in Biology from Juniata College and an M.S. in Marine Science from the Virginia Institute of Marine Science.
+Karen Reay is the CEO of Baywater Communications and received a B.S. in Biology from Juniata College and an M.S. in Marine Science from the Virginia Institute of Marine Science, William & Mary.
+Karen completed a thesis on the determination of the macrophage chemiluminescent response in Fundulus heteroclitus as a function of pollution stress.
 She has experience in web design, strategic planning, marketing, data, and information system development and incorporates these skills with her understanding of marine science.
 Karen has over 30 years of experience working with government, academic agencies and industry.
-Karen is the SCeMFiS webmaster and provides support within SCeMFiS Operations.
+Karen is the SCEMFIS webmaster and provides support within SCEMFIS Operations.

 Theresa Redmond earned her B.S. in Marine Biology at the University of New England, Biddeford, ME.
 She obtained an M.S. in Marine Biology at NOVA Southern University, Dania Beach, Florida where Theresa completed a thesis on long-term stony coral transplantation and assisted in data collection and analysis for benthic monitoring, restoration and assessment of South Florida’s nearshore reef habitats.
 While a research specialist at VIMS, Theresa is the lead on several bivalve aging and growth studies, created the Molluscan Ecology Archive, and manages and mentors interns, students, and technicians.